Anxiety

 Sleep is essential to the maintenance of physical and psychological health.
 Look at how you might be able to improve your quality and quantity of sleep.

-Sleep is essential to the maintenance of physical and psychological health.
+A good night’s sleep is essential to the maintenance of physical and psychological health.
 We all know how difficult life can be when we’re not sleeping well.
-Poor sleep can have a negative impact on your energy levels, mood, performance and enjoyment of life.
-So it’s worth taking a few minutes to think about how you might be able to improve your quality and quantity of sleep.
+Poor sleep can have a negative impact on energy levels, mood, performance and enjoyment of life, soo it’s worth taking a few minutes to think about how you might be able to improve your quality and quantity of sleep.

 Most adults need between six and nine hours of sleep every night.
 By working out what time you need to wake up, you can set a regular bedtime schedule to help aid a good night’s sleep.
 The NHS Choices website recommends that people who are struggling to sleep may find that keeping a sleep diary can help.
 This may help to uncover lifestyle habits that can contribute to insomnia.
 A typical sleep diary may include answers to some of the following questions: